AyouubElb/AyouubElb/README.md

 ### Hi 👋, I'm Ayoub EL bouasri - Full Stack developer

-## Turning ideas into realities, one line of code at a time
+## "Turning ideas into realities, one line of code at a time"

 # About me
-👩🏻‍💻 Software developer sharing about my journey and learnings in tech 👨‍🎓 Currently Computer Engineering student (master degree) at Istinye University, Istanbul
+👩🏻‍💻 Software developer sharing about my journey and learnings in tech<br/>
+👨‍🎓 Currently Computer Engineering student (master degree) at Istinye University, Istanbul